 Finally, people who try to quit opioids on their own increase their chances of overdosing if a relapse occurs.
 The reason?
 As detox progresses, the built-up tolerance to the effects of opioid drugs and medications starts to disappear.
 Users in the later stages of detoxification who return to substance use may find that a level of consumption they were accustomed to in the past may now overwhelm their systems with potentially fatal consequences.

 Medically supervised detoxification programs focus on each of these three areas of concern.
 By providing constant monitoring and oversight, they make it possible to catch withdrawal complications early and prevent the onset of major problems.
-By helping clients cope with cravings and other common withdrawal symptoms, they reduce the odds that a relapse will take place.
+By helping patients cope with cravings and other common withdrawal symptoms, they reduce the odds that a relapse will take place.
 In turn, a decline in relapse risks leads to reduced odds of experiencing a fatal or non-fatal overdose.

 Summit’s Opioid/Opiate Program